 Tamas is a state of inactivity that allows the human body and mind to rest.
 However, when tamas becomes pathological it is exhibited through mental dullness, sluggishness, laziness, lethargy, depression and fatigue.
 Ayurveda understands that is most often caused by an aggravation of Kapha ascended to the brain.
 Read my article Ayurveda Introduction – Doshas 101 to learn about Kapha.
 Furthermore, abnormal Kapha can produce aama, a metabolic toxin, which further aggravates mental fogginess and depression.
 Read my article, Aama – Metobolic toxicity to learn about the sign, symptoms and remedies related to aama.
 Kapha or aama induced tamas can be reduced by nutritional and lifestyle changes.

-In western medicine, the first modality of treatment for mood and emotional abnormalities are often pharmaceuticals.
+In western medicine, the first modality of treatment for mood and emotional abnormalities is often pharmaceuticals.
 Ayurveda addresses nutrition and lifestyles first.
-So before you or a loved on begins prescription psych medications, consider a change in diet and habituations to manage vata or pitta incuded rajas as well as kapha or aama induced tamas.
+So before you or a loved one begins prescription psych medications, consider a change in diet and habituations to manage vata or pitta induced rajas as well as kapha or aama induced tamas.
 Read my article Ayurvedic Nutrition Guidelines for Balanced Doshas to understand what foods aggravate Vata, Pitta and Kapha.
 You can also click here to watch this series of videos I created on each dosha that outlines how to get balanced through nutrition.